huggingface/datasets/docs/source/features.rst

 .. note::

-	A :class:`nlp.Sequence` with a internal dictionary feature will be automatically converted in a dictionary of lists.
+	A :class:`nlp.Sequence` with a internal dictionary feature will be automatically converted into a dictionary of lists.
 This behavior is implemented to have a compatilbity layer with the TensorFlow Datasets library but may be un-wanted in some cases.
 If you don't want this behavior, you can use a python :obj:`list` instead of the :class:`nlp.Sequence`.

 - a :class:`nlp.ClassLabel` feature specifies a field with a predefined set of classes which can have labels associated to them and will be stored as integers in the dataset.
-This field will be stored and retrieved as an integer value and two conversion methodes, :func:`nlp.ClassLabel.str2int` and :func:`nlp.ClassLabel.int2str` can be used to convert from the label names to the associate integer value and vice-versa.
+This field will be stored and retrieved as an integer value and two conversion methods, :func:`nlp.ClassLabel.str2int` and :func:`nlp.ClassLabel.int2str` can be used to convert from the label names to the associate integer value and vice-versa.

 - a :class:`nlp.Value` feature specifies a single typed value, e.g. ``int64`` or ``string``.
 The types supported are all the `non-nested types of Apache Arrow <https://arrow.apache.org/docs/python/api/datatypes.html#factory-functions>`__ among which the most commonly used ones are ``int64``, ``float32`` and ``string``.

-- eventually, two features are specific to Machine Translation: :class:`nlp.Translation` and :class:`nlp.TranslationVariableLanguages`.
-We refere to the package reference for more details on these features.
+- finally, two features are specific to Machine Translation: :class:`nlp.Translation` and :class:`nlp.TranslationVariableLanguages`.
+We refer to the package reference for more details on these features.